gregorsemrl/tc-nexus-ndi-log-correlation/step-5.md

 ![Fabric Anomalies](./images/5-03.png)

 By default, all currently active anomalies are shown.
 From the filter, select the views **Unacknowledged** and **All Anomaly Types**.
-From the list, you can see that three records exist.
+From the list, you can see that five records exist.
 Review the anomalies by ungrouping and reviewing them individually.
 Pay attention to the filter view (Unacknowledged, All anomaly types).

 ![Fabric Anomalies](./images/5-04.png)